hola/videojs5-hola-skin/README.md

 ## Quick start

+The links below are for `v0.0.5-23`.
+Please check if a newer version exist in [Tags](https://github.com/hola/videojs5-hola-skin/tags) section.

 To start using Hola Skin with video.js, follow these steps:

 1. Add these includes to your document's `<head>`: